LoopKit/looptips/docs/data/tidepool.md

     We believe that connected data leads to better decision-making.
 Tidepool&#39;s free software liberates data from diabetes devices, and places it in context of the real world.
 Tidepool is designed to help you discover insights and bring context to your diabetes management.
 And, to help make your data more actionable, we allow you to share your data with anyone you choose: caregivers, clinicians, endocrinologists, friends, researchers – anyone.

-*Tidepool* has [announced](https://tidepool.org/loop/){: target="_blank" } that they are embarking on a project to build and support an FDA-regulated version of *Loop*, to be available in the iOS App Store, intended to work with commercially available insulin pumps and CGMs.

 ## <span translate="no">Tidepool&nbsp;</span>  Data
-Once you start uploading data into your *Tidepool* account, you'll see some of the benefits pretty quickly.
+Once you start uploading data into your [*Tidepool* account](https://www.tidepool.org/){: target="_blank" }, you'll see some of the benefits pretty quickly.
 Tidepool&#39;s data presentation is easy on the eyes.
 Lots of calm colors, logical data layout, quick to access important information...basically a breeze to get your needed data and get on with your analysis.

 ![Tidepool Sample](img/tidepool_sample.png){width="750"}